openxc/openxc-message-format/README.md

 An OpenXC vehicle interface sends generic vehicle data over one or more output interfaces (e.g. USB or Bluetooth) as JSON or Protocol Buffers (protobuf).

+## Binary (Protocol Buffers)

+The Protocol Buffer format is specified in the file `openxc.proto`.
+Those are published using the standard length-delimited method (any protobuf library should support this).

+## JSON

 This document describes the JSON format and includes a high level description of each type and field.
 Each JSON message published by a VI is delimited with a `\0` character.

-The Protocol Buffer format is specified in the file `openxc.proto`.
-Those are published using the standard length-delimited method (any protobuf library should support this).

-## Single Valued
+### Single Valued

 There may not be a 1:1 relationship between input and output signals - i.e. raw engine timing CAN signals may be summarized in an "engine performance" metric on